Voice is the New Operating System

 Contrast that with the smart speakers and voice assistants on offer from every major tech company: Alexa, Siri, OK Google, Bixby – that are quickly surrounding us.
-Speaker and speech recognition are injected to almost every new gadget and smart phone.
+Speaker and speech recognition are injected into almost every new gadget and smartphone.

 At this point in the technology’s development, the advanced AI algorithms are still trying to understand us.
 We’ve all seen the videos where someone is trying to talk to Siri, and she responds with something that is completely off base but sounded enough like what we were asking for it to be a credible mistake.

 Soon, though, she will understand what we’re saying, as will most of our home.
 You’ve just arrived home with your arms full of groceries.
 Instead of having to put everything down to find your keys, you simply say, “Open the door.”
 The lock will recognize your voice and know it’s you.

 AI’s ability will soon go beyond voice recognition.
 In a short time, it will “learn” from every conversation we have and will be able to identify our mood and health level just from listening to us talk.
 Based on the sharp tone you used to ask that door lock to open, your home will start playing calming music to lower your stress levels.
 If your voice consistently shows ongoing high rates of stress, the system may trigger remote heart rate monitoring to ensure that your health is not compromised – and notify emergency services if that compromise is occurring NOW!